isomerpages/mlaw-lsb/_about-us/Service standards.md

 variant: tiptap
 description: ""
 ---
-<p>This initiative is part of the Government’s wider efforts, led by the
-Inter-Ministerial Committee on Pro-Enterprise Rules Review, to review regulations and reduce compliance burden for businesses.</p>
 <p>Starting 1 September 2025, LSB is committed to the following service standards.</p>
 <p></p>
 <table style="minWidth: 50px">